ims283/romisqlproj/README.md

 ## Conclusion
 This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
 The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.

+## How to Run This Project
+1. Clone the repository.
+2. Open the SQL scripts in your preferred SQL client.
+3. Run the scripts in supreme against a Mysql database loaded with the sample data in the data folder.